sig

 if there was an input or output in the past (before last stable unit) that satisfies the specified condition.
 The syntax for the search condition is the same as for has

-clause below.true
+clause below.

 clause evaluates to true